CLASSICAL LOST AND FOUND

 Incidentally, the composer's Russian residency has lead to confusion over the English spelling of his name, which transliterated from the Cyrillic alphabet becomes "Moisey Vainberg," or even "Vaynberg."
 Consequently, it's advisable to try these variants in addition to "Weinberg" when searching for his music online.

-His first quartet was written in 1937 when he was a student at the Warsaw Conservatory (now The Fryderyk Chopin University of Music in Warsaw).
+His first quartet was written in 1937 when he was a student at the Warsaw Conservatory (now The Fryderyk Chopin University of Music).
 But he wasn't satisfied with it as evidenced by an original manuscript so marked up as to be beyond reconstruction.
 And by 1985 he’d thoroughly revised it, giving us what’s here.
 Accordingly it’s a bit of a wolf in sheep’s clothing with an early adventurousness wrapped in a later more sophisticated style.

 The first of its three movements is an angst-ridden sonata form allegro, which is highly chromatic.
 And as the informative album notes point out, it may remind you of Karol Szymanowski's (1882-1937) two impressionistically tinted efforts in this genre (1917 and 1927, see the newsletter of 18 February 2009).
 Then the mutes go on all four instruments for the phantasmal andante that’s like some bird gliding on chromatic air currents in search of a tonal resting place.